KDCinfo/kdcinfo/README.md

 I enjoyed developing with Blade when I worked on my [2 Laravel sites](https://kdcinfo.com/keeptrack/), so I'm looking forward to working with [Panini](https://foundation.zurb.com/sites/docs/panini.html), which works with [Handlebars](http://handlebarsjs.com/), and appears to be quite similar to Blade.
 I'm also looking foward to learning what the [Style Sherpa](https://github.com/zurb/style-sherpa) style guiding is all about!
 The rest of Foundation 6 appears to consist of a lot of the same structure I enjoyed working with in late 2016.

-But alas, I'll continue trying to do 1 or 2 daily [Codewars](https://www.codewars.com/users/KeithDC), along with daily efforts on whatever my next React project may be...

 ## Estimated Timeline

 Beginning: 2018-01-09

-Completion: 2018-0...(TBD: Best guesstimate: 2-3 months)
+Completion: TBD (2018/19)

 ## Notes

 This will, initially, only include my [Portfolio](https://kdcinfo.com) site, and not my [Resume](https://kdcinfo.com/resume) or [Showcase](https://kdcbase.com/) sites.
+However, being a WIP, obviously this may change.

 ## History